brokenscripts/dockerfiles/Xephyr/README.md

 ## Requirements
 `xhost +local:`
+Root level privileges.
+This thing can get messy.
+No support for Reverse TCP/Tunneling, gotta figure it out.

 ## Files
 `CascadiaCodePL` - I enjoy this font.
 Save it to the fonts folder for use.